 Steve Blank: Thanks for having me, Brian.

 Brian Ardinger: Steve Blank I’m so excited to have you on board because you have led the way when it comes to lean startup and all the methodologies around that.
 For the two people in my audience who haven’t heard of you, I’m going to give a quick bio.
 You’re a serial entrepreneur turned educator.
-You’re known as the father of modern entrepreneurship.
-You’ve helped create the lean startup movement, which has really changed the way startups are built, how entrepreneurship is taught, how science is commercialized, how companies and governments are looking at this whole space.
+We know you as the father of modern entrepreneurship.
+You’re part of creating the lean startup movement, which changes the way startups are built.
+How we teach entrepreneurship and how we commercialize science.
+How companies and governments look at this whole space.
 You’re author of a couple of books called The Four Steps to the Epiphany and the Startup Owner’s Manual.

 Both of which I recommend highly to my clients and startups.
 You also teach at Stanford and Columbia and the list goes on and on.
 So, I’m super excited to have you on the show.
 But I thought we’d start off going back to 2013.
 You wrote an article in the Harvard Business Review titled why the Lean Startup Changes Everything.
 And it was one of those quintessential articles that I think kicked off a movement and kicked off a lot of conversation around innovation.
 What surprised you the most since you wrote that article and what surprised you during that journey?

 Steve Blank: That’s a great question.
 You know, the lean startup big insight was that the startups weren’t the smaller versions of large companies.
 For the seven years, since the HBR article, we’ve discovered that companies aren’t larger versions of startups.
 Meaning that corporations started adopting startup methodologies because they were seeing disruption by startups and globalization and China, and then new technology and said, Hey, we can run incubators and accelerators and we could just operate just like that.